fw262/TAR-scRNA-seq/README.md

 snakemake -R --until getMats -j [# cores]
 ```

+The generation of genome indices using STAR will take considerable time.
+Assuming the genome indices are available, the test dataset should take less than 15 minutes to generate expression matrices with 1 core and 16GB of RAM.

 To test the labeling of differentially expressed uTARs through scRNA-seq and BLASTn analysis (after issuing the command above), please move the expression matrices in the **testData_small** folder to the corresponding results folder with the following commands:
 ```
 cp testData_small/day7_0.25m_*expression_matrix* results_chicken/day7_0.25m/